Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Conclusion and Outlook

 \section{Conclusion and Outlook}

+This work presents a first complete and operational simulation chain based on Allpix Squared framework, customized to multi-element germanium detectors and combined with three-dimensional simulations of the electric field and the weighting potential, based on COMSOL Multiphysics®.
+Using this simulation chain, a quantification of charge sharing effect as well as signal-to-background ratio has been made for X-ray beams in an energy range from 5 to 80~keV and for a germanium detector equipped with and without collimator.

+For a beam energy of 30~keV, charge sharing events are 3\% if the detector is equipped with a collimator and 8\% in absence of it.
+These events are collected in the inter-pixel region, as expected, since the low electric field results in a strong charge carrier diffusion.
+In absence of collimator, the charge sharing region width found by simulations is about~114~\textmu m, while the detector sensitive area in increased by about 30\%.

+The signal-to-background (S/B) ratio shows a strong dependence on the beam energy for a germanium detector equipped with a collimator, while this dependence is smoother in absence of it.
+The first configuration shows higher values for S/B ratio for beam energies lower than 60~keV.
+At higher beam energies, there is no difference between the two configurations because the collimator becomes transparent.
+In terms of charge sharing events, the collimator helps in removing almost completely all charge sharing events for beam energies lower than 20~keV, while this number increases up to 10\% at 80~keV, the same value as that of the configuration without collimator.

-This work presents a complete simulation chain of a multi-element germanium detector including quantification of charge sharing effect and signal-to-background ratio studies as a function of incident photon beam energy.
-The simulation is mainly based on allpix-squared including Geant4 simulation to model the photon-matter interactions.
-For a realistic modelling of the detector response, allpix-squared simulation has been combined with 3D electrostatic field simulation based on COMSOL Multiphysics®.
-Some measurements have been performed at the SAMBA beamline at SOLEIL synchrotron.
-The experimental data are used to validate the full simulation chain and a good agreement has been observed between data and simulation.
+Finally, two experimental measurements have been performed at the SAMBA beamline at SOLEIL synchrotron.
+The experimental data were used to set up the full simulation chain and good agreements have been observed between data and simulation.